-If the concept of EQ is new to you, this interactive chart from Independent Recording Network provides the typical “sweet spot” of different instruments, as well as information regarding where you should boost/cut to add/remove certain characteristics from your sound.
+If the concept of EQ is new to you, this interactive chart provides the typical “sweet spot” of different instruments, as well as information regarding where you should boost/cut to add/remove certain characteristics from your sound.
 For example, if you wanted to add more “warmth” to a vocal, you would boost around 200Hz, or if you wanted to add more “air” to a guitar, you would boost at around 16k+.

 A compressor allows you to reduce the dynamic range of an audio signal.
 Compressors belong to the family of mixing devices known as dynamics processing tools.

 Typically, a compressor is used to attenuate the volume of a signal when it passes above a certain level.
 One of the most common types of compression is peak compression, which is used to tame unruly transients in material such as drums, vocals, and all sorts of other instruments.

 The 4 basic controls on a compressor include threshold, ratio, attack, and release.
 Some compressors determine the value of these parameters automatically, but Ableton’s Compressor allows you to dive right in and control them yourself.

 On top of acting as a compressor, Ableton’s Compressor works as an expander.
 This means that Ableton’s Compressor can perform all of the following functions: downwards compression, upwards compression, downwards expansion, as well as upwards expansion.